bjornmeansbear/rwdfruhoh.ookb.co/_ToDo.md

 ## What We Do.
 - Sorted by categories: but how to get categories to print out as classes on each of the list entries?
 - Also, how to get categories to print out as the side-nav?
-- These need to be promotable someway to the homepage.

 ## Tell Us About You.
 - How to trigger the sending of the form?
 Does it need to be a wufoo form? is there some JS or other server solution that can trigger an email to be sent?

 ## Additional stuff:
 - How to explain editing of MD files to client
-- Anyway to just grant access to the content folders, not the whole git repo?
-- Multiple ways to show featured projects on homepage? (text only posts should be able to be featured somehow too?)
+- Multiple design templates for showing featured projects on homepage? (text only posts should be able to be featured somehow too?)

 ==========